Svalorzen/AI-Toolbox/docs/TutorialMDPRL.md

 data.

 Let's now setup the learning loop.
-Note that for PrioritizedSweeping we need much fewer episodes, as we are extracting more information out of each sample, and we are performing multiple updates to the QFunction per timestep, which greatly speeds up learning.
+Note that for PrioritizedSweeping we need many fewer episodes, as we are extracting more information out of each sample, and we are performing multiple updates to the QFunction per timestep, which greatly speeds up learning.